rougin/credo/README.md

 ## Migrating to the `v0.5.0` release

 The new release for `v0.5.0` will be having a [backward compatibility](https://en.wikipedia.org/wiki/Backward_compatibility) break (BC break).
 With this, some functionalities on the earlier versions might not be working after upgrading.
-This was done to increase the maintainability of the project while also adhering to the functionalities for both `Codeigniter` and `Doctrine ORM`.
+This was done to increase the maintainability of the project while also adhering to the functionalities for both `Codeigniter 3` and `Doctrine ORM`.
 Please see the [UPGRADING][link-upgrading] page for the said breaking changes.

 > [!TIP]
 > If still using the `v0.4` release, kindly click its documentation below: